andrenaP/midetor/README.md

 - `\f` search
 - `\oot` `\ooT` `\ooy` open dayly files.
 - `\t` open `FileTreeVisual`. `oc`, `on` to sort my time or name.
 Other: `y` for copy, `x` for cut `p`, for paste, `v` for selection.
+- `\nt` Makes autocomplete from Templates `Look Obsidian Templates if you are interested`.

 ## Database